Ronmi/mailserver-in-container/README.md

 - Edit `docker-compose.yml` and/or firewall rules, do not expose the PostfixAdmin ui to public.
 - If you have to expose it, https will always be a good idea.
 - I am not an expert at this domain.
 It would be nice if willing to provide better configuration options via issue.
 - Never forget applying security update.
+A simple command do the magic for you:
+  * `docker-compose pull && docker-compose build --no-cache --pull && docker-compose up -d` for a complete rebuild (**Suggested**)
-A simple command do the magic for you: `docker-compose pull && docker-compose build --pull && docker-compose up -d`
+  * `docker-compose pull && docker-compose build --pull && docker-compose up -d` for a faster rebuild (Rely on Docker's official image)

 # TODO